IBM/AI-on-Power-Level3/docs/Lab2/lab2-overview.md

 In summary, RAG addresses limitations in current LLMs by improving factual accuracy, scalability, and adaptability, making it particularly useful for knowledge-intensive tasks and dynamic environments.

-## Common usecases of RAG
+## Common use cases of RAG

-Below are some of the common usecases for RAG:
+Below are some of the common use cases for RAG:

 1. **Open-domain question answering**: Where models need to answer questions about a wide range of topics, potentially beyond the training data.
 2. **Customer support**: Providing accurate answers by retrieving relevant documents from knowledge bases.